ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/digitalfinance/psp.md

 ### Prevent fraud:

-PSPs only initiate transfer of funds once the customer’s card details have been verified and if it locates the sufficient funds required for the payment in the customer’s account.
-If not, the transaction is terminated.
-This helps avoid your business being compromised by fraudulent transactions.
+PSPs only initiate transfers of funds once the customer’s card details and funds availability are verified.
+This prevents merchants and business to be compromised by fraudulent transactions.

 ### Accept multiple currencies: